ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r1p0, and r2p0 of the CPU.
    It is fixed in r3p0.

+-  ``ERRATA_A76_1165522``: This applies errata 1165522 workaround to all
+   revisions of Cortex-A76 CPU.
+This errata is fixed in r3p0 but due to limitation of errata framework this errata is applied to all revisions of Cortex-A76 CPU.

 -  ``ERRATA_A76_1207823``: This applies errata 1207823 workaround to Cortex-A76
    CPU.
 This needs to be enabled for revisions r0p0, r1p0, and r2p0 of the CPU.
    It is fixed in r3p0.